wrose001/Developer-Profile-Generator/README.md

 ​
 ## Acknowledgments
 ​
-Many thanks to my tutor and for the TAs, Mark and Amanda, as well as my instructor, Calvin, for their guidance. sd,kfhslkfhhflkhflkdh
+Many thanks to my tutor and for the TAs, Mark and Amanda, as well as my instructor, Calvin, for their guidance.
 ​